 WKS and Alcohol Use Disorder

 WKS results from a severe deficiency in thiamine (vitamin B1), an essential nutrient naturally found in meat, fish, and whole grains and often added to cereals and breads.
-Vitamin B1 is a critical part of a healthy diet because it helps the body change carbohydrates into energy.
-It is essential to healthy brain and nervous system function, as well as muscle function.
+Vitamin B1 is critical to a healthy diet because it helps the body change carbohydrates into energy.
+It is essential to a healthy brain, nervous system, and muscle.

 Because many foods in the U.S. are fortified with thiamine, most healthy people get an adequate amount in their diets.
 In people who consistently eat a poor diet or have certain health conditions, however, a lack of thiamine can lead to serious health problems.
 The condition most commonly associated with Wernicke-Korsakoff syndrome is chronic alcohol dependency.